Graph-based Deep Learning for Communication Networks: A Survey: Graph-based Deep Learning Introduction

-In this section, we give a short introduction of the graph-based deep learning techniques used in the surveyed papers.
+Since the research for graph-based deep learning is still in a fast pace with new models appearing continuously, we have no intention of conducting a thorough literature search on the graph-based models.
+In this section, we would focus on a short introduction for the GNNs used in the surveyed studies.
+For those who are interested in the whole picture of graph neural networks and a deeper discussion of the technical details, recent surveys~\cite{wu2020comprehensive, zhou2020graph, zhang2020deeplearning, xia2021graph, ruiz2021graph} are recommended.
 The relevant graph-based deep learning models are listed chronologically in Figure~\ref{fig:fig2}.
-The list of the acronyms used in Figure~\ref{fig:fig2} is shown separately in Table~\ref{tab:acronyms_figure}.
 Please note that the listed conferences may be lagged behind the preprint versions, which could be released one or two years earlier.
-Since the research for graph-based deep learning is still in a fast pace with new models appearing continuously, we have no intention of conducting a thorough literature search on the graph-based models.
-For now, we would give a short introduction for the GNNs used in the surveyed studies.
-For those who are interested in the whole picture of graph neural networks and a deeper discussion of the technical details, recent surveys~\cite{wu2020comprehensive, zhou2020graph, zhang2020deeplearning} are recommended.

-As a pioneering study, Graph Neural Network (GNN) is introduced in~\cite{scarselli2008graph}, which extends the application of neural networks from Euclidean structure data to non-Euclidean structure data.
+As a pioneering study, GNN is introduced in~\cite{scarselli2008graph}, which extends the application of neural networks from Euclidean structure data to non-Euclidean structure data.
 GNN is based on the message passing mechanism, in which each node updates its state by exchanging information with each other until it reaches a certain stable state.
 Afterwards, various GNN variants are proposed, e.g., Graph Convolutional Network (GCN) and Graph Attention Networks (GAT).